What’s the minimum credit score needed to get the best rates on everything?

 There’s a lot of debate as to where that threshold lies.
 Is a credit score of 780 good enough to get the best mortgage rates, credit card offers, and loan rates?
 Here are three compelling reasons why it might be the magic line of demarcation between very good and stellar credit.

 Reason #1: The best mortgage rates

-These days, the minimum credit score to get the best mortgage rates is usually 760, at least with most lenders.
-However a 740 or 750 FICO may still qualify you for the best rates with some lenders (Your mileage may vary).But when it comes to jumbo mortgages, a 760 probably isn’t going to fetch you the lowest APR.
+Currently, the minimum credit score to get the best mortgage rates is typically in the range of 750-760, at least with most lenders.
+However, a 740 to 750 FICO may still qualify you for the best rates with some lenders (as the saying goes, your mileage may vary).But when it comes to jumbo mortgages, a 760 probably isn’t going to fetch you the lowest APR.
 A mortgage broker from Georgia told me that in order to get the best rate on a jumbo loan, you typically need a 780 credit score along with a hefty down payment of up to 25%.
 Conclusion?
 For lower mortgage amounts, a 760 will do just fine.
 But if you’re talking across the board – all mortgage sizes – then a 780 or higher FICO score will be required.

 Reason #2: The best loan rates

-When it comes to car loans, the truth is that you can get approved even with an extremely crappy score… you’ve seen the commercials where the dealer promises to qualify anyone.
-But if you have bad score, you’re going to pay through the roof with the APR!
+When it comes to car loans, the truth is that you can get approved even with less impressive scores… you’ve seen the commercials where the dealer promises to qualify anyone.
+But if you have bad score, you’re going to pay through the roof with the sky high APR!

 With home equity lines of credit (HELOCs) you will also need a stellar credit score in today’s real estate market.
 Sure, you can probably still get approved with a lower score, but for the best rates it’s comparable to mortgages… count on a 760 to 780 credit score (jumbo HELOCs will usually require the latter).